east-winds/east-winds.github.io/index.md

 <br>

+**We are hiring for two positions (postdoc and research associate) in China's electricity markets modeling and analysis**.
+See the [job announcements](/2022-06-30-job-openings-china-electricity-markets-modeling-analysis/) for more information.

 **We are recruiting PhD and MS students to join the lab:** Please see the [academic programs and mentoring opportunities](/mentoring/) page for more information.